 Finally, Dermatend is safe to use on your face, although the company does recommend using it on another area of your body first, so you can familiarize yourself with the removal process.

 Dermatend Customer Reviews

-While no product is perfect, I must say, I’ve personally come across more positive feedback about Dermatend than any other wart, mole or skin tag remover on the market.
+While no product is perfect, I must say, I’ve personally come across more positive feedback about Dermatend than any other skin tag remover on the market.
 I also want to point out that I’ve never used this product personally.

 Below, you’ll find a sampling of real customer reviews that I found online, including a few videos from Youtube:

 “Product worked better than expected for me”

 “I was a skeptic, it won me over”

 “It Really Works As Advertised – But Be Patient”